fudonglin/transformer/README.md

 ![Transformer](https://github.com/fudonglin/transformer/blob/main/images/transformers.png?raw=t)

-Figure 1: The model architecture of Transformer.
+Figure 1: Transformer model architecture.

-Following the original paper, this repository implements the Transformer architecture for machine translation.
-As an example, we translate the Chinese sentence `"纽约是一座城市"` to its English equivalent, `"New York is a city"`.
+This repository implements the Transformer model for machine translation, following the original design.
+As an example task, we translate the Chinese sentence `"纽约是一座城市"` into its English equivalent: `"New York is a city"`.

-Figure 1 illustrates the overall model architecture, which consists of three key components: the **Encoder**, the **Decoder**, and **Positional Encoding**.
+Figure 1 highlights the three main building blocks of the model: **Positional Encoding**, **Encoder**, and **Decoder**:

-- The **Encoder** includes **Multi-Head Self-Attention** and **Feed-Forward** layers.
-Its goal is to learn contextual representations from the source language (Chinese in this case).
+- **Positional Encoding** adds order-awareness to the otherwise order-agnostic attention mechanism.
-- The **Decoder** comprises three parts:
+- The **Encoder** contains **Multi-Head Self-Attention** and **Feedforward Networks**, learning contextual representations from the source language.
-  1. **Masked Multi-Head Self-Attention**, which ensures the autoregressive property during generation,
+- The **Decoder** comprises:
-  2. **Multi-Head Cross-Attention**, which captures the alignment between the source and target languages, and
+  1. **Masked Multi-Head Self-Attention** to enforce autoregressive decoding,
-  3. A **Feed-Forward layer**, which introduces non-linearity and further transforms the learned features.
+  2. **Cross-Attention** to align the source and target sequences,
-- The **Positional Encoding** is used to incorporate explicit positional information into the Transformer model, enabling it to capture the order of tokens in a sequence.
+  3. A **Feedforward Network** to apply non-linear transformations and enhance representational power.

 ## Positional Encoding

-The Transformer architecture is **order-agnostic** by design.
-Its self-attention mechanism processes all tokens in parallel, with no inherent notion of sequence order.
-To address this limitation, **Positional Encoding** is introduced to explicitly encode the position of each token, allowing the model to capture the relative and absolute order of words in a sequence.
+Transformers are inherently **order-agnostic** because self-attention treats all tokens equally, regardless of position.
+To introduce sequence order, the authors use Positional Encoding, which encodes both relative and absolute position information using sinusoidal functions.

-There are two primary types of positional encodings: **fixed (non-learnable)** and **learnable** embeddings.
-In the original paper, the authors adopted **fixed sinusoidal positional encodings**.
-Specifically, they represented positional information using sine and cosine functions at varying frequencies:
+The original paper uses fixed, non-learnable encodings:

 ```math
 \begin{gathered}